Inside-the-park home run: Discussion

-The vast majority of home runs occur when a batter hits the ball beyond the outfield fence on the fly, which requires striking the ball with enough power at the correct flight angle to clear the outfield, allowing the batter to trot around the bases at leisure (albeit at a decent pace to avoid disrespecting the opposition).
-Though an inside-the-park home run is scored in the same manner, achieving the feat requires the batter to touch all four bases (in the order of first, second, and third, ending at home plate) before being tagged out by an opposing player, all while the ball remains in play.
+The vast majority of home runs occur when a batter hits the ball beyond the outfield fence on the fly, which requires striking the ball with enough power at the correct flight angle to clear the outfield, allowing the batter to trot around the bases at leisure.
+Though an inside-the-park home run is scored in the same manner, achieving the feat requires the batter to touch all four bases before being tagged out by an opposing player, all while the ball remains in play.

 Inside-the-park home runs typically occur when a fast baserunner either hits the ball to the portion of the field farthest from where the opposing team's fielders are positioned or when a sharply hit ball takes an unexpected bounce away from defenders.
 They can also be the result of weather conditions like wind gusts or fog that reduce defenders' ability to track a moving ball.
 Sometimes (such as Alcides Escobar's inside-the-park homer in the 2015 World Series), an outfielder could lose sight of the ball in the stadium floodlights or against a light-colored roof of a domed stadium.
 Since a play is usually not ruled an error unless a fielder touches the ball, these scenarios can result in a home run if the batter is able to circle the bases before the defenders can track down the ball and get it to home plate.

 If the defensive team is charged with an error on the play, the batter is not credited with a home run, but rather as having advanced on an error.
-At advanced levels of play, the batter scoring due to one or more errors by the defense is colloquially referred to as a Little League home run.
+At advanced levels of play, a batter scoring due to one or more errors by the defense is colloquially referred to as a Little League home run.

-Though never an everyday occurrence, inside-the-park homers were more common in the early days of Major League Baseball (MLB).
-MLB has never set the standard shape or size of the outfield, and many early ballparks featured outfields that were large, irregular, or contained odd angles in the outfield wall to accommodate the size of the property on which they were situated.
+Though never an everyday occurrence, inside-the-park homers were more common in the early days of Major League Baseball.
+As there was no standard shape or size of the outfield, and many early ballparks featured outfields that were large, irregular, or contained odd angles in the outfield wall to accommodate the size of the property on which they were situated.
 This could result in a batted ball getting past outfielders to the far reaches of the playing field or bouncing off a wall in an unexpected direction, forcing defensive players to chase after it while the batter sprints around the bases.
 The smaller and more circumferential outfields of the modern baseball era reduce opportunities for the ball to take odd bounces, helping to reduce the number of inside-the-park homers while increasing the number of "regular" homers.
 Today, inside-the-park homers are rare, generally totaling ten to twenty per season.